To sign up for our next volunteering open day, please fill in the Google form at the bottom of this page!

 Things you should know about volunteering with us:

-- We do interview all prospective volunteers and also have an IT assessment as part of the selection process, as IT competence is such a crucial part of our work.
+- We do meet all prospective volunteers and IT competence is such a crucial part of our work, so this is a minimum requirement

 Skills and Qualities: